jerrymhuang/jerrymhuang/README.md

-### Hi, I am Jerry (he/him). 👋
+### Hi, I am Jerry (he/him 🏳️‍🌈). 👋

-🔭 I am currently a Postdoctoral Researcher at [BayesOps](https://bayesops.com/).

-✨ Research interest: Simulation Intelligence, Computational Cognitive Modeling, and Probabilistic Machine Learning.

-📫 If you are interested in collaboration on any research and/or creative works, please contact me by [mail](aca.jerryh@gmail.com).
+🔭 I am currently a Researcher at [BayesOps](https://bayesops.com/).
+I am interested in Simulation Intelligence, Computational Cognitive Modeling, and Probabilistic Machine Learning.
+Feel free to [reach out](aca.jerryh@gmail.com) if you are interested in any research and creative collaborations.

 <!--